There are now 2 possible online modes for units:

-- Indicative assessments in this unit are as follows: (1) critical reflection and workshop participation; (2) lesson planning and programming; and (3) assessment and moderation task.
+- Indicative assessments in this unit are as follows: (1) curriculum investigation and workshop participation and (2) lesson planning and programming.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the critical reflection and workshop participation, lesson planning and programming, and assessment and moderation task components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the curriculum investigation and workshop participation and lesson planning and programming components.

 - Unit Coordinator(s)